Are there any Vietnam War-era POWs still alive in Laos? – A trip to Sam Neua and Vieng Xai Caves.

 Final Reflection on Sam Neua

-Tonight is our last night.
-Earlier we walked through the centre of town.
+Tonight is my last night.
+Earlier I walked through the centre of town.
 It was 9pm and everything was closed, most people were in bed, and nobody else was walking around.

-Out of nowhere we were surprised to see a small flower boat with a candle flickering on it, sailing down the river which runs through the centre of town.
+Out of nowhere I was surprised to see a small flower boat with a candle flickering on it, sailing down the river which runs through the centre of town.
 The small candle flame stood out incongruously against the massive blackness of the fast-flowing river.

 It felt like a very poignant end to our trip.